htcondor/htcondor/docs/getting-htcondor/install-macos-as-root.rst

 You won't need ``condor.tar.gz`` again, so you can remove it now if you wish.

-Copy the files to /usr/local/condor and set up the default configuration file.
+Copy the files to ``/usr/local/condor`` and set up the default configuration file.

 .. code-block:: shell

+    mkdir -p /usr/local/condor
     cp -a condor-*stripped /usr/local/condor
     rm -rf condor-*stripped
     cd /usr/local/condor